 to repatriate them.
 These indigenous people were met at the

 border by hostile Bangladeshi officials and were given the

 equivalent of $18 and were left to their fate.
 Return to

 their native villages was impossible because their homes and

-possessions had been appropriated by the Bangladeshi settlers.
+possessions had been appropriated by the Muslim settlers.

 Many of them died of starvation and of diseases.